dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 5. **Is there consensus inside DCG on which solution to go for?**

 On October 20, a poll inside DCG was made.
-The results were that the developers and non-devs overwhelmingly believed that the usage of HPMNs would be a far superior plan compared to running Platform on every node.
+The results were that the developers and non-devs overwhelmingly believed that the usage of evonodes would be a far superior plan compared to running Platform on every node.
 The result of the internal poll is shown in the table below.

 | Solution | Number of votes
 | - | - |
 | Every masternode must run Platform | 2 votes (1 dev, 1 non-dev)
-| 4k or 10k HPMN (doesn’t matter) | 5 votes (5 dev)
+| 4k or 10k evonode (doesn’t matter) | 5 votes (5 dev)
-| 4K HPMN solution | 5 votes (3 dev, 2 non-dev)
+| 4K evonode solution | 5 votes (3 dev, 2 non-dev)
-| 10K HPMN solution | 0 votes
+| 10K evonode solution | 0 votes
-| All masternodes or HPMN 4k | 1 vote (1 non-dev)
+| All masternodes or evonode 4k | 1 vote (1 non-dev)
 | All options are good for me | 1 vote (1 dev)

 ## Economic